-Much more than providing instagrammable fodder and an excuse for social likes, the Sanctuary of Madonna della Corona (in English: Our Lady of the Crown) is a special place to visit and explore.
-It brings you closer to the people of this land, their history, their traditions, and beliefs.
+Much more than providing instagrammable fodder and an excuse for social likes, the Santuario della Madonna della Corona (in English, Sanctuary of Our Lady of the Crown) is a special place to visit and explore.
+It brings you closer to the people of this land, their history, traditions, and beliefs.

-Most importantly, a visit to it gives you a chance to appreciate the stunning beauty of the place – the incredibly tall mountains on the vertical slope of which it is built, the valley stretching down below, the river Adige meandering through, and then the salmon-coloured church peaking behind the cragged rocks while its bell tower is forever reaching for the sky above.
+Most importantly, a visit to the sanctuary gives you a chance to appreciate the stunning beauty of its unique location – the incredibly tall mountains on the vertical slope of which it is built, the valley stretching down below, the river Adige meandering through, and then the salmon-coloured church peaking behind the cragged rocks while its bell tower is forever reaching for the sky above.

-I followed the road leading you curve by curve from the small hilltop village of Spiazzi to the sanctuary halfway down the cliff.
-Along the way, we stopped at every Station of the Cross thus completing the Via Crucis – a sculptural depiction of Christ and the events on the day he was crucified.
+I followed the road leading you curve by curve from the small hilltop village of Spiazzi to the sanctuary further down the cliff.
+Along the way, I stopped at every Station of the Cross thus completing the Via Crucis – a path flanked by sculptural depictions of Christ and the events on his Crucifixion.